mdakram28/hda/README.md

 #### Get Started Immediately

 You **don’t** need to install or configure tools like Webpack or Babel.<br>
-They are preconfigured and hidden so that you can focus on the code.
+They are preconfigured and hidden so that you can focus on the code

-Just create a project, and you’re good to go.

 #### Creating an App